-Genetic ethnicity estimates are an important component of the DNA Story provided by AncestryDNA.
+Genetic ethnicity estimates that determine which populations in a reference panel are most similar to someone's DNA are a major component of the DNA Story provided by AncestryDNA.
 As its name suggests, DNA Story provides customers with insights into their past by analyzing their DNA.